go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `RUN_USER`: **git**: The user Gitea will run as.
 This should be a dedicated system (non-user) account.
 Setting this incorrectly will cause Gitea to not start.
 - `RUN_MODE`: **prod**: Application run mode, affects performance and debugging.
 Either "dev", "prod" or "test".
+- `JSON_LIBRARY`: **jsoniter**: JSON library to use.
+Either "std", "goccy", or "jsoniter".
+Will default to "jsoniter"

 ## Repository (`repository`)